|

 individual, everyman.

-Just as limited as one is in naming his own and his children's deeds, so
+As limited as one is in naming his own and his children's deeds,

 one is limited in his ability to name the acts of state.